imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 If you flag any changes to be made, press the "Apply changes" to update your ImageJ.
-And after restarting ImageJ, you might want to run {% include bc content='Help | Update...' %} again to make sure everything looks the way you expect\!
+And after restarting ImageJ, you might want to run {% include bc content='Help | Update...'%} again to make sure everything looks the way you expect\!

 ## How do I install additional plugins?

 If the plugin is published on an [ImageJ update site](Update_Sites "wikilink"), you can run {% include bc content='Help
-| Update' %} then click the *Manage update sites* button to enable it.
+| Update'%} then click the *Manage update sites* button to enable it.
 Not only does this install the plugins for you automatically, but you will also be notified of any updates whenever they are released.

-Otherwise, you can drag 'n drop the .jar files onto the ImageJ window, or use {% include bc content='Plugins | Install Plugin...' %} with .jar, .class and .java files, or copy the plugins to *ImageJ.app/plugins/* and restart ImageJ.
+Otherwise, you can drag 'n drop the .jar files onto the ImageJ window, or use {% include bc content='Plugins | Install Plugin...'%} with .jar, .class and .java files, or copy the plugins to *ImageJ.app/plugins/* and restart ImageJ.
 See the [walk-through with screenshots](Installing_3rd_party_plugins "wikilink").